UmarKhan116/NextJSTemplate/README.md

 6. *Data management and CRUD operations :*
 - Communicate with the backend API using libraries like Axios or Fetch.

-7. UI components and styling:
+7. UI components and styling: DONE
 - Build reusable UI components like tables, forms, modals, notifications, etc.
 - Apply responsive design principles to ensure a consistent experience across different devices.
 - Utilize Tailwind CSS utility classes and components for styling and layout.

-8. Data filtering and searching:
+8. Data filtering and searching: DONE
 - Implement filtering and searching functionality for data lists or tables (filter by category and brand).
 - Allow users to apply filters based on specific criteria and search for specific records.
 - Update the displayed data dynamically based on the applied filters or search query.

-9. Deployment and optimization:
+9. Deployment and optimization: DONE
 - Deploy the admin dashboard application to a hosting platform like Vercel.

 11. Expected Best Practices